 - We are closely monitoring those people we are caring for to ensure that any symptoms are quickly reported and acted upon.
 With this approach, we can then act quickly to ensure that any risks can quickly be diminished at source.

 We are also continuing to provide our carers with COVID-19 specific training, covering the following topics:

 - What are the effects of COVID-19 on the human body?

 - Correct use of PPE

 - Hand and respiratory hygiene

-- How can we support one another during the pandemic period
+- How can we support one another during the pandemic?

-We will continue to follow directions provided by Public Health England and keep a close eye on the situation updating our processes and procedures where necessary.
+We will continue to follow directions provided by Public Health England, updating our processes and procedures where necessary.

 As a company we believe that during these times, it is important to always be transparent and communicate regularly with our clients, employees and wider stakeholders.

 We would like to take this opportunity to reassure you that we are doing all we can to keep our clients safe, and that we are taking our responsibility in this difficult period very seriously with extreme precautions put in place.